IbrahimNabid/Jazzy-Sounds-and-Lights-Memory-Game/README.md

 The following **additional** features are implemented:

 - [X] Added a help button to provide user instructions on how to play the game
+- [X] Added new fonts to make game more interesting to interact with
+- [X] Added gradient color background to improve aesthetics of the game

 ## Video Walkthrough (GIF)